+Capital Management

-Capital Management Big Ben is committed to maintaining a strong capital base to support the risks associated with its businesses.
+Big Ben is committed to maintaining a strong capital base to support the risks associated with its businesses.
 Strength in capital management contributes to safety for Big Ben's customers, fosters investor confidence and supports high credit ratings, while allowing the bank to take advantage of growth opportunities as they arise.

 Big Ben's capital management framework includes a comprehensive Internal Capital Adequacy Assessment Process (ICAAP), aimed at ensuring that the bank's capital is adequate to meet current and future risks and achieve its strategic objectives.
-Key components of the bank's ICAAP include sound corporate governance; creating a comprehensive risk appetite of the bank; managing and monitoring capital, both currently and prospectively; and utilizing appropriate financial metrics which relate risk to capital, including economic and regulatory capital measures.
+Key components of the bank's ICAAP include sound corporate governance; managing and monitoring capital, both currently and prospectively; and utilizing appropriate financial metrics which relate risk to capital, including economic and regulatory capital measures.
 The assessment of risks is updated annually.